Everfree/Blockchain-Market/scripts/README.txt

-These scritps are meant to setup the private blockchain locally.
+These scripts are meant to setup the private blockchain locally.
 They were written for use on macOS.
 Remember to give them permission to execute by running "chmod +x [script-filename]"

 *****IMPORTANT*****
 These scripts require the geth (Go Ethereum) executable be located 1 level up in the directory.
 Geth can be downloaded here: https://geth.ethereum.org/downloads/